-The Sine‐on‐Random VibrationVIEW software can be used to run the Sine‐on‐Sine Tests.
+The Sine‐on‐Random VibrationVIEW software can run Sine‐on‐Sine tests.

-A customer asked if we could help him with setting up a Sine‐on‐Sine test to match a spec that he had.
-He was familiar with the Sine‐on‐Random and Random‐on‐Random testing modes from Vibration Research but was wondering what he needed to be able to do a Sine‐on‐Sine test.
+A customer asked for help setting up a Sine‐on‐Sine test to match a test specification.
+They were familiar with the Sine‐on‐Random and Random‐on‐Random test modes from Vibration Research but were wondering what they needed to run a Sine‐on‐Sine test.

-Prior to VibrationVIEW 9, it was required to manually set the random broadband to ‘0 GRMS’.
-With the inclusion of a test type of Sine‐on‐Sine in VibrationVIEW 9 and later, the software automatically does this and assumes sine tones only.
+Prior to VibrationVIEW version 9, the software required the customer to manually set the random broadband to 0 gRMS.
+With the inclusion of the Sine‐on‐Sine test type in VibrationVIEW 9 and later, the software does this automatically and assumes sine tones only.

 - Sweep Down from